-The Thomas W. Briggs Foundation focuses its support on the following:
+The Thomas W. Briggs Foundation focuses its support on organizations whose mission aligns with one of the following Briggs focus areas:

 Arts – Efforts that offer enriching cultural experiences throughout the city and position Memphis as a community of broad, uplifting artistic amenities